-Innovation and Expansion Act funds will provide \$5000.00/year for the planning and implementation of the Independent Living Symposium.
+Innovation and Expansion Act funds will provide an additional \$200/year.

 The grant and general funds supporting the SILC resource plan will be handled through a separate account number within the DSE fiscal operation.
 While approval within the fiscal systems is provided by DSE personnel, the SILC and specifically the SILC chair or chair's designee are consulted and provide guidance on expenditures.
 Documentation of the SILC chair's involvement and authorization is maintained by the program manager.
 The SILC chair or their designee reconciles recorded expenditures with the approval of expenditures by the DSE on at least a quarterly basis.
 The SILC chair is responsible for the appropriate use of the funds and ensuring that expenditures are not made beyond the budget for SILC resources.
 Likewise, detailed budget reports are given at all quarterly meetings.